-Kambon, Ọ., & Appiagyei-Atua, K. (In press, 2018).
-The Exportation and Imposition of Statues and why Gandhi Still Must Fall in Ghana.
-In O. Rhodes Must Fall Movement (Ed.), Rhodes Must Fall: The Struggle to Decolonise the Racist Heart of Empire.
+Kambon, Ọ., & Appiagyei-Atua, K. (2018).
+The Pro-Indo-Aryan Anti-Black M.K.
+Gandhi and Ghana’s #GandhiMustFall Movement.
+In Oxford Rhodes Must Fall Movement (Ed.), Rhodes Must Fall: The Struggle to Decolonise the Racist Heart of Empire.
 London: Zed Books.